nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 ## Introduction

 In this lab, you will be adding and configuring the Azure components needed for this workshop.
 This will require a few network resources, a Network Security Group and a Public IP to allow incoming traffic to your NGINX for Azure workshop resource.
 You will also deploy NGINX for Azure resource.
-Then you will explore the Nginx for Azure product, as a quick Overview of what it is and how to deploy it.
+Then you will explore the NGINX for Azure product, as a quick Overview of what it is and how to deploy it.

 <br/>